kyflx/discord-akairo/README.md

 ## Caveats

 If you for some reason want to use this in an already pretty large discord bot... don't lol, fork this and remove the command context stuff.
-But if you do here are some caveats:
+But here are the caveats

 - Said Context
   - You have to use a `CommandContext` class instead of a traditional discord.js `Message` class for commands and prompts.